ymd-h/gpu-array-js/README.md

 A lot of features still missing;

-- Broadcasting
-- Non Element-wise Computation (e.g. Matrix Multiplication)
+- Linear Algebra (e.g. Matrix Multiplication)
 - Non Single Element `get()` / `set()`
 - `f16` (supported by WebGPU, but no corresponding `TypedArray`)
-- Custom Strides